Schemes of Arrangement: How They Work and How to Apply

 - These creditors represented 75% in value of the debt claims; and

-- The Court is satisfied that the scheme does not discriminate unfairly between 2 or more classes of creditors, and is fair and equitable to each dissenting class.
+- The court is satisfied that the scheme does not discriminate unfairly between 2 or more classes of creditors, and is fair and equitable to each dissenting class.

-Effects of the Scheme of Arrangement
+Effect(s) of the Scheme of Arrangement

-For example, rights of creditors can only be affected if the scheme has expressly provided for this.
+For example, rights of creditors can be affected only if the scheme has expressly provided for this.
 The same applies to the alteration of third-party rights.

 - An interim moratorium will automatically kick in.
-This moratorium takes effect until the Court hears the application or until 30 days after the date of the application, whichever is earlier; and
+This moratorium takes effect until the court hears the application or until 30 days after the date of the application, whichever is earlier; and

 - Restrain the company from disposing of its property other than in good faith and in its ordinary course of business; and/or